jamesnetherton/docker-atom-editor/README.md

 ##Overview

-Install and run the [Atom editor](https://atom.io/) from within a Docker container:
+Install and run the [Atom editor](https://atom.io/) from within a Docker container.

 ##Building the image